JasonWei512/Code-Radio-Songs/README.md

 ## Notice

-There might be duplicated IDs in `songs.json`, if Code Radio updated a song's info.
+There might be duplicated IDs if Code Radio updated a song's info.

 For example, if Code Radio updated a song's album info, then you will see this in `songs.json`: